-Five years ago I did a short piece on how a T-Bucket became the foundation for “Big Daddy” Don Garlits first dragster and his eventual drag racing success, winning 17 World Championships, and 144 national events.
+Seven years ago I did a short piece on how a T-Bucket became the foundation for “Big Daddy” Don Garlits first dragster and his eventual drag racing success, winning 17 World Championships, and 144 national events.

-This past weekend, I attended the 62nd Annual World Series of Drag Racing at Cordova International Raceway, 150 miles west of Chicago on the Mississippi River.
+A couple years ago, I attended the 62nd Annual World Series of Drag Racing at Cordova International Raceway, 150 miles west of Chicago on the Mississippi River.
 This is the oldest continually running major drag racing event, predating the NHRA US Nationals by two years.
 That’s significant because it was the weekend before Labor Day in 1957 at Cordova that 25-year-old Don Garlits twice defeated the renowned Cook & Bedwell San Diego-based dragster that was known nationally as the fastest in the land, having broken the magic 160 mph mark.
 That accomplishment was such a shock that the Drag News cover read “Unknown beats World Champion.”

 So, with Don returning to Cordova to “cackle” a Swamp Rat it was a great opportunity for me to go see him in person and get a signed copy of his auto biography (pun intended) Don Garlits and His Cars which I highly recommend.
 If you’re a drag racing history fan it’s some of the most fascinating reading you can find.
 This book literally covers just about every car Don owned or built that was in competition.
 The stories about how things got done in the early days of drag racing are both informative and entertaining.